claudio-mattera/java-libraries/dataframes/Readme.md

 This is a Java library to manage time-series and data-frames, in part inspired to the Python library [pandas].

+The library is released under the [MIT License](https://opensource.org/licenses/MIT)

 <https://github.com/sdu-cfei/java-libraries/dataframes/>

 Two main classes are defined, `TimeSeries` and `DataFrames`.